 - safely migrate to a futureproof, cloud-native collections system that offers vastly improved performance, cost-effectiveness and security.

 If you would like to discuss these considerations in more detail, we are ready to answer your questions, whatever your existing system or current supplier.

 About the author:

 Dr David Scholefield is a CISSP and OPST-certified security specialist.
 He has worked with a range of organisations to achieve their ISO27001 and PCI-DSS compliance, as well as carrying out penetration testing and risk management.
-Previously the Chief Information Security Officer at Flexys, David ensures that all the processes of the company, technical and non-technical, maintain a level of security concomitant with the value of the data they are processing.
+David ensures that all the processes within Flexys, technical and non-technical, maintain a level of security concomitant with the value of the data they are processing.
 He makes recommendations on where and how to minimise risk and provides guidance on the use of technology as well as genuinely enhancing the security knowledge of everyone within the team.
-As Chief Operating Officer, David now leads the operational side of Flexys, from information security and risk management to delivery and client support.